JoinCODED/Demo-Flutter-Provider/README.md

 }
 ```
 9. in HomPage comment add note and remove the list of note
-10. Anywhare you need the list of notes add this `Provider.of<NoteProvider>(context, listen: true);`
+10. Anywhare you need the list of notes add this `context.watch<NoteProvider>()`
 11. Now lets add the addNote function to the provider
+12. To call it `context.read<NoteProvider>()`
-12. try it without the notifyListeners() then add it
+13. try it without the notifyListeners() then add it
+14. Add the delete note in the provider
+15. Call it in the Note tile